psydrake/put-a-cat-on-it/README.md

 Instructions
 ------------
-1. Select a photograph
+1. Select a photograph.

 2. Click the cat button to put a cat on it.

-3. Repeat as necessary
+3. Repeat as necessary.